webmechanicx/google-sheets/README.md

 - Create a new project or select an existing one.
 - Enable the Google Sheets API for your project.
 - Create credentials for the API.
 Choose 'Web server' and 'Application data' as the type of data you will be accessing.
-- Download the credentials file (JSON format) and keep it safe.
+- Download the credentials file (JSON format) and keep it safe inside project `data` folder.

 ## Install Google API Client Library: